zepez/zepez.dev/src/content/post/nonovel-io/index.md

 That's great, but can we steal ethically?
 I think so, hence: [nonovel.io](https://nonovel.io).

-The idea is simple: public domain books can be ethically and legally redistrubuted, so why not?
+The idea is simple: public domain books can be ethically and legally redistributed, so why not?
 In fact, this type of project is especially appealing to me due to the variety of directions it could go:

 - Social features like comments, following?
 - Self publishing?
 Allow users to monetize?